honey-grapes/shiba-inu-generative-art/README.md

 * **Image.fromArray (NumPy array)**: The Pillow `fromArray()` function only takes an array with uint8 values.
 Hence it will not accept a Python list because it is not type-safe or fixed in size.
 This makes sense because an RGB pixel is represented by 3 unsigned bytes (0-255, 0-255, 0-255).
 The NumPy array function helps us convert a regular Python list into an array of unsigned 1-byte integers.
 That way we can feed the array to the `fromArray()` function and generate an image.
 For more information, check out: [Image Processing with NumPy](https://www.pythoninformer.com/python-libraries/numpy/numpy-and-images/).

-### Further Development
-Going forward, I would like to add more accessories (i.e. sunglasses, hats...etc.) onto the shiba inus to make each pattern more interesting on a standalone basis.
-For this exercise, I've decided to make a collage generator because I wanted to familiarize myself with Python.
-However, my ultimate goal is to create a collection of NFTs which I will mint on Solsea, a Solana-based NFT marketplace.
-I will make another repo after minting the NFTs.

 ## Credits
 I used the following resources to develop this project: